ryano144/terraform-modules/docs/CONTRIBUTING.md

 # Contributing to Terraform Modules

+> **All contributions should be made using the Caylent Devcontainer and Caylent Devcontainer CLI.**
+>
+> Local development outside the devcontainer is not supported.
+See the [Caylent Devcontainer & CLI documentation](https://github.com/caylent-solutions/devcontainer) for setup and usage instructions.

 This comprehensive guide explains the complete Software Development Life Cycle (SDLC) and contribution process for both Terraform and non-Terraform code in this repository.
 It covers workflow logic, security, and the CI/CD pipeline for all contributor types.

 ---